Located in subregion / area: Vallée de la Marne / Grande Vallée de la Marne

 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

-- Bauchet Père & Fils (RM), has 34 ha of vineyards spread over several villages, of which 9 ha in the two premier cru villages Bisseuil and Grauves with mostly Chardonnay and 25 ha in five Côte des Bar villages (Bar-sur-Seine, Bragelogne-Beauvoir, Saulcy, Vitry-le-Croisé, and Bligny) with mostly Pinot Noir.
-The two vintage Champagnes originates from Bisseuil and Grauves: the regular one is composed of 75% Pinot Noir and 25% Chardonnay (refers to the 2009 vintage) and Saint-Nicaise is a blanc de blancs from 100% Chardonnay.
+- Bauchet Père & Fils (RM, Facebook page), has 34 ha of vineyards spread over several villages, of which 9 ha in the two premier cru villages Bisseuil and Grauves with mostly Chardonnay and 25 ha in five Côte des Bar villages (Bar-sur-Seine, Bragelogne-Beauvoir, Saulcy, Vitry-le-Croisé, and Bligny) with mostly Pinot Noir.
+The vineyard holdings are exceptionally large for an RM producer.
+The two vintage Champagnes originates from Bisseuil and Grauves: Mémoire is composed of 75% Pinot Noir and 25% Chardonnay (refers to the 2009 and 2012 vintages) and Saint-Nicaise is a blanc de blancs from 100% Chardonnay.
 The company name is Clos Babot (but doesn’t seem to be taken from any vineyard site).
 Has also used the names/brands: